-- ☐ Fine-dining restaurants.
-Fine-dining restaurants are distinguished by fine cuisine prepared by celebrity chefs, attentive service, stylish decor, and high prices. - ☐ Theme restaurants.
-Theme restaurants offer a dining experience that evokes special times, places, or events, such as English pubs, restaurants owned by sports celebrities, and re-creations of diners - ☐ Casual dinner houses.
-Casual dinner houses emphasize a comfortable and contemporary decor as well as high value.
-Well-known casual dinner houses are not single-unit restaurants, but chains such as Chili's, T.G.I.
-Friday's, and Outback Steakhouse. - ☐ Ethnic restaurants.
+- □ Fine-dining restaurants.
+Fine-dining restaurants are distinguished by fine cuisine prepared by celebrity chefs, attentive service, stylish decor, and high prices. - □ Theme restaurants.
+Theme restaurants offer a dining experience that evokes special times, places, or events, such as English pubs, restaurants owned by sports celebrities, and re-creations of diners from the 1950s. - □ Casual dinner houses.
+Casual dinner houses emphasize a comfortable and contemporary decor, as well as high value.
+Well-known casual dinner houses are not single-unit restaurants, but chains such as Bennigan's, T.G.I.
+Friday's, and Max & Erma's. - □ Ethnic restaurants.
 Ethnic restaurants are closely tied to the cultures or foodways from which they originated.
-They include Mexican, Italian, French, German, Thai, and Indian restaurants, to name but a few. - ☐ Family restaurants.
-Family restaurants specialize in relatively inexpensive fare and are kid-friendly. - ☐ Fast casual.
-Fast casual restaurants generally combine quick service with higher-quality food, a more upscale environment, and an emphasis on fresh ingredients.
-They include chains such as Panera Bread, Chipotle Mexican Grill, and Baja Fresh. - ☐ Quick-service restaurants.
+They include Mexican, Italian, French, German, Thai, and Indian restaurants, to name but a few. - □ Family restaurants.
+Family restaurants specialize in relatively inexpensive fare and are kid-friendly. - Quick-service restaurants.
 Quick-service restaurants specialize in convenience and fast service and include fast-food operations as well as delis, bagel shops, and sandwich shops.

 Each of these categories of foodservice concept involves differences in menu, decor, mode of service, and price.
 However, not all of these factors are equally important within a given concept.
 Price is a critical factor in the success of quick-service, family, and casual dinner restaurants, where customers are value-conscious.
-However, price may not be as important in fine-dining restaurants, where customers expect to pay top dollar.
-Similarly, location is crucial for quick-service restaurants because their clientele depends on convenient access.
+However, price may not be as important in finedining restaurants, where customers expect to pay top dollar.
+Similarly, location is crucial for quick-service restaurants because their clientele depend upon convenient access.
 But for some fine-dining and theme restaurants, location is not critical.
 Concept development for a single-unit restaurant is thus a complex process.

-When Dave Thomas, who is now deceased, was chairman of the board of Wendy's, traveled around the country with Colonel Sanders in the mid-1950s trying to promote a chicken franchise, he learned many of the dos and don'ts of food franchise marketing.
-Thomas certainly picked up good ideas about concept development for chain restaurants and franchises, as the success of Kentucky Fried Chicken (known as KFC) and then Wendy's demonstrates.
-The basic objectives he developed, which led to the formation of Wendy's, were:
+When Dave Thomas, the late chairman of the board of Wendy's, traveled around the country with Colonel Sanders in the mid-1950s trying to promote a chicken franchise, he learned many of the dos and don'ts of food franchise marketing.
+Thomas certainly picked up good ideas about concept development for chain restaurants and franchises, as the success of Kentucky Fried Chicken (known as "KFC") and then Wendy's demonstrates.
+The basic objectives he developed, which led to the formation of Wendy's, were the following:

-- ☐ Produce a "Cadillac" hamburger with a large number of available condiments. - ☐ Limit the menu to the smallest number of items possible, as most restaurants can prepare only a few food items extremely well.
+- Produce a "Cadillac" hamburger with a large number of available condiments. - Limit the menu to the smallest number of items possible, as most restaurants can prepare only a few food items extremely well.